FannyPlantier/atelierLaharCaillouxBrules/README.md

 ## Functional specifications
 ### Visitor Features
 - visitors can view the ceramist's profile and biography
+- visitors can login / logout
+    - visitors can create and manage their account
-- visitors can browse and view detailed pages of ceramic pieces
+- visitors can buy ceramic pieces online
-- visitors can add pieces to a shopping cart and proceed to checkout
+    - visitors can add / remove pieces to a shopping cart
-- visitors can create an account and log in
+    - visitors can checkout and make payments with different payment methods
+    - visitors can receive order confirmation emails
+    - visitors can follow order status updates
+    - visitors can view their order history
+- visitors can contact the ceramist via a contact form

 ### Admin Features
 - admin can manage product listings (add, edit, delete pieces)